 Tools available to online instructors include but are not limited to Assignments, Discussions, and Tests.
-Additionally, SafeAssign and Turnitin are integrated fully within the LMS to verify student coursework's originality.
+Additionally, Turnitin is integrated fully within the LMS to serve as an aid to faculty when considering a student coursework's originality.

 Instructors should provide multiple instances of advisory feedback before the end of the withdrawal period.